 - Thermal underwear like merino wool top, yes it works great both summer and winter

 - a hat, a lighter one in the summer

 - thin thermal glove liners, and in winter add bigger woolen mittens

 - Wool socks, they work great even in the summer

 You can visit Oslo year-round.
 I especially love Oslo in winter.
 However, during winter hiking in Oslo is harder, as the trails are not cleared, and are mainly used for skiers.
 Summer, spring, and autumn are great for outdoor activities and you can find many Norwegians on the trails in and around the city.

 Read more about Norway:

-What are your favourite hiking trails in Oslo and around?
+What are your favorite hiking trails in Oslo and around?

 Like it?
 Pin it!